liferay/liferay-docs/devGuide/en/chapters/06-accessing-remote-services.markdown

         /portal/oauth/request_token

 You'll need to transfer these OAuth related constants to your portlet's `portlet.properties` file.
-We've provided an example code snippet of what these property settings look like:
+Here's an example code snippet of what these property settings look like:

     oauth.access.token.uri=/c/portal/oauth/access_token